-The Vermont State Police Bomb Squad is the only accredited public safety bomb squad in Vermont.
-All team members are certified by the FBI & U.S. Army as bomb technicians.
-Members attend a six-week basic course of instruction at the U.S. Army’s Redstone Arsenal in Huntsville, Alabama, and are required to undergo re-certification every three years.
+The Vermont State Police Bomb Squad is the only accredited public safety bomb squad in Vermont and is commanded by Lt.
+Paul Ravelin.
+All team members are certified by the FBI as bomb technicians.

-The Vermont State Police Bomb Squad, commanded by Lt.
-David Petersen, is the only accredited public safety bomb squad in the state.
-The team averages more than 100 responses annually, including preventative missions (such as sweeping a location before a special event) and reactive responses to explosive devices; suspicious packages; old, abandoned or unclaimed explosive material; and illegal fireworks.
-The team includes two explosives-detection canines.
+The Bomb Squad averages more than 100 responses annually, including preventative missions (such as sweeping a location before a special event) and reactive responses to explosive devices; suspicious packages; old, abandoned or unclaimed explosive material; bomb threats; and illegal fireworks.